magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Work audio
 ----------

-| Audio to execute when a call is received in between work interval
+| Audio to play in the attendance hours.